PixonGamer/PixonGamer/README.md

        </a>
 </p>

-<p>When i wrote this code, only God and I knew how it worked, now only God knows because i forgot to add comments</p>
+<p align='center'>When i wrote this code, only God and I knew how it worked, now only God knows because i forgot to add comments</p>